lukehinds/lukehinds/README.md

 ### Luke Hinds

-I am the CTO of [stacklok](https://stacklok.com) and software engineer working mostly on open source security projects.
+I am a software engineer working mostly on open source security projects.
 I have lots of experience bootstrapping projects from new and helping grow diverse, inclusive and friendly 👯 communitees.

-My current focus is on securing Generative AI coding and so I am excited to be hacking on [CodeGate AI](https://github.com/stacklok/codegate).
-CodeGate is a local gateway that makes AI agents and coding assistants safer.
-It ensures AI-generated recommendations adhere to best practices while safeguarding your code's integrity and protecting your privacy.
-With CodeGate, you can confidently leverage AI in your development workflow without sacrificing security or productivity.

-I also founded [project sigstore](https://sigstore.dev) and developed the [keylime project](https://keylime.dev) alongside MIT lincoln labs.
+I founded [project sigstore](https://sigstore.dev) and developed the [keylime project](https://keylime.dev) alongside MIT lincoln labs.
+Recent focus has been on securing Generative AI coding care of [CodeGate AI](https://github.com/stacklok/codegate).

-You can find me on twitter [@decodebytes](https://twitter.com/decodebytes), or [linkedin](https://www.linkedin.com/in/lukehinds/)
+You can find me on [bluesky](https://bsky.app/profile/lukehinds.bsky.social), or [linkedin](https://www.linkedin.com/in/lukehinds/)

 I am always happy to 💬 about software security and growing open source communities.